DigiBP/digibp-saentis/README.md

 * Moritz Armingeon, [moritz.armingeon@students.fhnw.ch](mailto:moritz.armingeon@students.fhnw.ch)
 * Joël Schmid, [joel.schmid@students.fhnw.ch](mailto:joel.schmid@students.fhnw.ch)

+## Dislaimer
+We assume that the reader is familiar with BPMN 2.0.
+The processes and their flows are not described or explained in this project.

 ## Process Description (Incident Management Workflow)
 This chapter describes the implemented process in more detail.